Smart-Dev118/Smart-Dev118/README.md

-# Hello! there My name is Hans Havlik
+# Hello there My name is Hans Havlik

 Generates a snake game from a github user contributions graph